weka/csi-wekafs/docs/usage.md

 ## Expanding a PersistentVolumeClaim

 Weka supports online or offline expansion of PersistentVolumeClaim.
-> **NOTE:** Currently, Weka CSI plugin does not enforce actual capacity limits for PersistentVolumes

 Assuming that there is a PersistentVolumeClaim named `pvc-wekafs-dir`, which was defined to use a 1Gi capacity, and we would like to expand it to 4Gi.